citp/privacy-policy-historical/m/ma/man/mancouch.com.md

-> *The following text is extracted and transformed from the mancouch.com privacy policy that was archived on 2011-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111213203823id_/http%3A//help.xanga.com/about/privacypolicy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mancouch.com privacy policy that was archived on 2012-05-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120502214807id_/http%3A//help.xanga.com/about/privacypolicy.htm) for the most accurate reproduction.*

-# About Xanga » Privacy Policy
+# Privacy Policy | Xanga Help

 Effective: August 25, 2011